 - ½ teaspoon vanilla extract

-1. Line an 8-inch (20 cm) square pan across the bottom and up the sides with two sheets of aluminum foil, making a big criss-cross with the sides overhanging.
+1. Line an 8-inch (20 cm) square pan across the bottom and up the sides with aluminum foil.

-2. Preheat the oven to 325F (160C) and position the rack in the center of the oven.
+2. Preheat the oven to 325ºF (160ºC) and position the rack in the center of the oven.

 3. In a large bowl, toss together the flour, baking powder, baking soda, and salt.
 Add the brown sugar, walnuts, dates, and apricots.
 Use your fingers to mix the fruit, separate any pieces sticking together.